DJviolin/template-literals/POSTGRES.md

 ```

 If, partway through the transaction, we decide we do not want to commit (perhaps we just noticed that Alice's balance went negative), we can issue the command `ROLLBACK` instead of `COMMIT`, and all our updates so far will be canceled.

+PostgreSQL actually treats every SQL statement as being executed within a transaction.
+If you do not issue a `BEGIN` command, then each individual statement has an implicit `BEGIN` and (if successful) `COMMIT` wrapped around it.
+A group of statements surrounded by `BEGIN` and `COMMIT` is sometimes called a transaction block.